HolyCorn-Software/html-hc/html-hc-changes.md

 .

-Improved responsiveness of the dual-pane-expander widget.
+Added ability for modify data to the list-data-manager widget.